LKirst/lie-esl/checklists/LK_Checklist_CartoonAnalysis_B1.md

 - [ ] Analysis and interpretation: Did you explain the issue to which the cartoon refers?
 Did you explain what stylistic devices (e.g. symbols, comparisons, irony or exaggeration) the cartoon uses and to what effect the cartoon uses them?
 If the cartoon depicts well-known people, did you explain their role in connection to the topic of the cartoon?
 Did you explain what opinion or message the cartoonist presents?

 - [ ] Comment: Did you state your opinions on the topic in question an support your views with explanations and examples?

+[^1]: to vary /ˈveəri/ - to make changes to something to make it slightly different

+[^2]: repetition /ˌrepəˈtɪʃn/ - the fact of doing or saying the same thing many times